aungaung99/AspNetCoreDatatable/README.md

 # AspNet Core jQuery Datatable
  Datatable Pagination with API
  This is the jQuery Datatable Custom UI and Custom Mode.
 Including pagination, searching and ordering.
+ Querying the 13,000 rows from MSSQL Server with linq query.
 ## API Reference

 #### Get basic datatables request